nim-lang/Nim/doc/manual.md

 -----------

-As a special convenience notation that keeps most elements of a regular proc expression, the `do` keyword can be used to pass anonymous procedures to routines:
+As a special convenience notation that keeps most elements of a regular procedure expression, the `do` keyword can be used to pass anonymous procedures to routines:

   ```nim